 - Locate the breaker marked “furnace” or “heat,” and make sure it’s reading “on.”
 If you find that the breaker tripped, it will be in the middle or “off” area.

-- Moving one hand, firmly switch the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t try to reset it and call an expert from Honke Heating & AC at 503-663-8033 right away.
+- Moving one hand, firmly switch the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and call an expert from Honke Heating & AC at 503-663-8033 right away.

 No matter your furnace’s age or brand, it has at minimum one ordinary wall switch set on or near it.

 - Make sure the lever is flipped up in the “on” placement.
 If it was turned off, it could take your furnace up to five minutes to turn on.
 (If you’re unaware of where to find your furnace, check your basement, garage or utility closet.
 It can also be in a crawl space or attic.)

 3. Buy a New Air Filter